Global Precious Metals Code V2

 Market Participants should have Business Continuity Plans (BCPs)

-A Market Participant uses a back-up site in the same region and relies on staff in the same area as its primary site.
+A Market Participant uses a back-up site in the same region and relies on personnel in the same area as its primary site.
 The Market Participant has not developed a Business Continuity Plan appropriate to the nature, scale and complexity of its business.
 During a civil emergency, the Market Participant finds that it is unable to access either the primary or the backup site because the two sites share the same telecommunications path.
-It also finds that it cannot reach staff essential to its business.
+It also finds that it cannot reach personnel essential to its business.

-Market Participants should have business continuity plans in place that are appropriate to the nature, scale and complexity of their business and that can be implemented quickly and effectively.
-In this example, despite maintaining a primary and a backup site, the Market Participant did not have a business continuity plan that was robust to the disruption.
-In the two examples below, the Market Participant has made a business continuity plan that is, in each case, appropriate given the nature, scale and complexity of its operations.
+Market Participants should have Business Continuity Plans in place that are appropriate to the nature, scale and complexity of their business and that can be implemented quickly and effectively.
+In this example, despite maintaining a primary and a backup site, the Market Participant did not have a Business Continuity Plan that was robust to the disruption.
+In the two examples below, the Market Participant has made a Business Continuity Plan that is, in each case, appropriate given the nature, scale and complexity of its operations.

-A Market Participant decides that it will not maintain a backup data centre and, in the event that its data centre is unavailable, will reduce or eliminate its positions by telephoning one of the Market Makers with whom it has a relationship and trade by voice only until its data centre is available again.
+A Market Participant decides that it will not maintain a back-up data centre and, in the event that its data centre is unavailable, will reduce or eliminate its positions by telephoning one of the Market Makers with whom it has a relationship and trade by voice only until its data centre is available again.